-Here at Her Adventures we believe that travel is about more than plane tickets and passport stamps.
+Here at Girls Who Travel we believe that travel is about more than plane tickets and passport stamps.
 You can have adventure anywhere, if you just look for it – in a city nearby, on a staycation, or in the pages of a book!
 Traveling allows you to have incredible experiences, and even change your mindset.
 Reading can do just the same, from the comfort of your couch, and without the hefty price tag.
 Books give you a fascinating view of the world whenever you are staying home.
 Reading can take you places without you ever leaving your home – unless it’s summer time and you want to take it to a sunny spot outside.
 Are you ready to get inspired for your next trip?
 So are we, and that’s why we are sharing a roundup of the best books for travel lovers, which you can read whenever you need a shot of wanderlust!

-Best Books for Travel Lovers
+The 25 Best Books For Travel Lovers

 This post contains affiliate links.
 This means we make a small commission at no cost to you if you click through and make a purchase.
 All prices listed are accurate at time of publication.

-1. Benedict Allen – Explorer: The Quest for Adventure and the Great Unknown
+1. Benedict Allen – Explorer: The Quest For Adventure And The Great Unknown

 Benedict Allen is a real-life explorer.
 But in this day and age, where it seems that everything there is to explore has been seen, mapped, and put down on paper (and the internet!), what does it even mean to be an explorer?
 In his book Explorer: The Quest for Adventure and the Great Unknown Allen investigates this question and tells the story of why he is still exploring today, 30 years after he first started.